Her Campus Logo Her Campus Logo

 And there you go!
 Some advice on how to tackle your first concert in college!
 Regardless of whether you follow these tips, it will be a night to remember, so don’t be afraid to take a chance and go experience music live!

-Leah is a junior at Grand Canyon University, studying pre-law with minors in professional writing and worship.
+Leah is a senior at Grand Canyon University, studying pre-law with minors in professional writing and worship.
 She loves to read, write, and travel to different cities to experience all types of culture.
-She can often be found listening to movie soundtracks with a good book at a local coffee shop.
+She can often be found listening to movie soundtracks with a good book at a local coffee shop or playing worship music with her friends.